cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 projects such as Algorand, Chia, Dfinity, Ethereum.
 --->

+## Organization of this document

+This document is organized as follows:

+- The remainder of this section defines terminology and the high-level API.

+- (#coreops) defines primitive operations used in the BLS signature scheme.
+  These operations MUST NOT be used alone.

+- (#schemes) defines three variants of the BLS Signature scheme.

+- (#ciphersuites) gives recommended ciphersuites.

+- The appendices give test vectors, etc.

-## Terminology
+## Terminology and definitions {#definitions}

 The following terminology is used through this document:

-* SK:  The private key for the signature scheme.
+* SK:  The secret key for the signature scheme.

 * PK:  The public key for the signature scheme.